devsdogood/can-play/docs/general/DATAS.md

 NAME | The participants name | no
-BIRTH DATE | The day the participant was born | no GRADE | The grade in school the participant is in| no T-SHIRT SIZE | The size of t-shirt the participant wears |
+BIRTH DATE | The day the participant was born | no GRADE | The grade in school the participant is in| no T-SHIRT SIZE | The size of t-shirt the participant wears | no